LemmenAid/atlantic-dippers/README.md

 ### Layout / Wireframes

-* I made the basic design layout of the website using wireframes with Balsamiq.
+* The basic design layout of the website has been made using wireframes with Balsamiq.
-* I have used responsive design for creating this website.
+* Responsive design has been used for creating this website.
 For instance, when a page goes from mobile to larger screens some of the content goes from stacked to lined up.

 #### Home Page
 ![alt text](README-files/wireframe-main.png)<br>